 Analyze your competition

-Iterate and hone your digital marketing strategy.Armed with your user data and refined messaging, you’re ready to test targeted communications with the young professional segment.
+Iterate and hone your digital marketing strategy.Armed with user data and refined messaging, you’re ready to test targeted communications with the young professional segment.
 Which of your benefits resonate most with this audience?
 Which variations of content, design, and channel are the most effective for conversion to membership?
-The more you continually track responses, evaluate performance, and iterate your approaches, the closer you’ll get to optimal performance.
+The more you continually track responses, evaluate performance, and iterate approaches, the closer you’ll get to optimal performance.

 Automate and amplify your outbound marketing.

 Use marketing automation platforms such as Sitecore, Kentico, or HubSpot combined with the latest data analytics tools as an efficient, cost-effective way to amplify your association’s marketing efforts.
 The right platform can help your team scale its efforts well beyond its internal capabilities to meet your organization’s needs.

 These approaches will steadily cultivate a targeted, robust young professional following and you will gain new members that provide the foundation for long-term growth.

 If your association is ready to put these steps into practice, drop us a line.